 How long does the trip take?

 Prairie Sky Gondola is your direct connection between Downtown, West Rossdale, and Old Strathcona.
-The 3 km trip including a stop in West Rossdale can be completed in under 10 minutes.
+The 2.5 km trip including a stop in West Rossdale can be completed in under 10 minutes.
 Each segment will take about 2 minutes.